 Our business is principally conducted in Japan and most of our revenues are from customers operating in Japan.
-If the Japanese economy deteriorates or does not improve, and it results in significantly lower levels of network-related investment and expenditures, and corporate customers respond to conditions by prioritizing low prices over quality, or we experience cancellation of large accounts, or intermittent power supply, it may become difficult to maintain our current level of revenues and margins or achieve our expected revenues and profits, particularly in systems integration, or payout our target dividends.
+If the Japanese economy deteriorates and that results in significantly lower levels of network and systems related investment and expenditures, corporate customers may respond to such conditions by prioritizing low prices over quality, or we may experience cancellation of large accounts, or intermittent power supply.
+Such conditions may also make it difficult to maintain our current level of revenues and margins, or achieve our expected revenues and profits, or payout our target dividends.